BensonGardner/Resume-Benson-Gardner/README-bg.md

 when you click on one of the skills, that li'l div has to have two things happen when you click. it has to run a function that operates on all the work duties with matching relatedSkills (And part of that function will be that jobs without any filteredIn duties will themslevs be filteredOut. and jobs with filiteredIn duties will be filteredIn. so we'll need the jobs to take on ((bubb;e??)) the same style as their duty components.).
 Secondly, it has to shrink the header similarly to how I did it in the other prjoect.

 Show all should also shrink header.
 Collapse all should return header to a larger thing.

+maybe use three classes for duties and three classes for jobs (and aren't we donkg projects too?) . then the functionk will iterate through the duties and make a change to its html with the filteredIn or highlighted classdta